maflcko/b-c-gui-translations-review/reviews/lt.md

         <translation>„bitcoin: //“ nėra galiojantis URI.
 Vietoj to naudokite „bitcoin:“.</translation>

 YES
-There should be no spaces around the slashes in the URL scheme 'bitcoin://'.
-The source text correctly uses 'bitcoin://', but the translation shows it as 'bitcoin: //', which is incorrect and changes the meaning.
-The format specifiers are not applicable here.
+There is an erroneous space in "bitcoin: //" – it should be "bitcoin://", without the space.
+Also, Lithuanian quotation marks („...“) are correctly used, but the space inside the quotes is problematic.

 Correct translation:
 „bitcoin://“ nėra galiojantis URI.
 Vietoj to naudokite „bitcoin:“.